colbyfayock/cloudinary-ai-travel-workshop/lessons/01 - Application Setup & Configuration.md

-# 01 - Application Set Up & Configuration
+# 01 - Application Setup & Configuration

 ## 1. Create a new project